 Some of the disadvantages of chain surveying can be listed as follows:

-1. Chain surveying is not very suitable for large areas.
-As chaining of large area becomes tedious.
+1. Chain surveying is not suitable for large areas.
+As chaining of large areas becomes tedious.

 2. It is relatively difficult to be carried out in crowded areas or bushy areas.